ngoanh2n/webdrivershooter/webdrivershooter-junit5/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)](https://opensource.org/licenses/MIT)

 # WebDriverShooter for JUnit5
-Project is using JUnit Jupiter as a testing framework, `webdrivershooter-junit5` should be used.<br>
+Project is using JUnit Jupiter as a testing framework, `webdrivershooter-junit5` should be used.

-It automatically gets WebDriver instance from the current running test by using `org.junit.jupiter.api.extension.InvocationInterceptor` extension.<br>
+It automatically gets WebDriver instance from the current running test by using `org.junit.jupiter.api.extension.InvocationInterceptor` extension.

 You don't need to pass the WebDriver instance to the argument of shooter methods.

 | webdrivershooter   	        | webdrivershooter-junit5 |